bitprj/devrel/IMC_WebDev/#Driving_the_car_and_flowing_the_water_with_CSS/blog.md

-This is similar for the car, but we want the car to go onto the bridge; so, we break its route into 5 parts.
+This is similar to what we did for the boat, but we want the car to go onto the bridge; so, we break its route into five parts.
 ![](https://i.imgur.com/3EtTnGI.gif)

 1. go straight along the road: